vintonl/EventTrackerProject/Part3.md

 -   Build a HTML front end with TypeScript.

--   Send asynchronous requests to Java controllers with HTTP to preform CRUD.
+-   Send asynchronous requests to Java controllers with HTTP to perform CRUD.

 -   Consume and parse JSON responses with Angular.

 -   Tomcat 8 on AWS EC2 Instance.

--   Test Driven Development.
+-   Test-Driven Development.

 ### Lessons learned: